bstefanescu/koa-webapp/README.md

 To use https you must extends the WebApp class and overwrite this method.
 * **start(port)** - start the webapp and start listening the given port.
 A promise is returned which is resolved when the http server starts listening.
 * **stop()** - stop the web server.
-* **aboutToStart(port)** - You can define this method to be called after the setup is done and before the http server starts listening.
+* **onStart(port)** - You can define this method to be called after the setup is done and before the http server starts listening.
 You can perform any asynchrnous initialization here.
-* **aboutToStop()** - You can define this method to be called when `stop()` was invoked and before the web server stops listening.
+* **onStop()** - You can define this method to be called when `stop()` was invoked and after the web server stops listening.
 You can do any asynchronous cleanup here.
 * **setup()** - setup the application.
 You can overwrite it to add custom routes or completely redefine the application layout.
 * **setupFilters(router)** - Setup middlewares invoked at the begining before doing any resource matching.
 By default it does nothing.
 * **setupAuth(authRouter, auth)** - setup auth endpoints (it will override default endpoints so you need to call super.setupAuth() to have the default endpoints created).